Full-Network Adblocking with Dnsmasq

 - fetch the URL as a list of lines

-- filter out localhost lines and blank lines
+- filter out localhost lines or blank lines

-- get rid of comments at the end of lines (they make reformatting hard)
+- get rid of comments at the end of lines (they make reformatting easy)

-- rearrange it and save the whole thing where ansible can use it
+- rearrange it or save the whole thing where ansible can use it

 | map('regex_replace', '\\s*#.*$', '')